Last updated 31 October 2022

 - the house rules

-- keeping of pets.
+- regulations about keeping of pets.

 Special terms may include items outside the standard terms such as the provision of care or meals.
 A provider must give the written rooming accommodation agreement to the resident for signing on or before the day the resident occupies the room and then, after receiving the document signed by the resident, must return a copy signed by the provider to the resident within three days.
 In addition, the provider must, on or before the day the resident occupies the room, give a copy of a condition report in relation to the room to the resident.
 Within three days of occupying the room, the resident must sign the condition report or, if they do not agree with it, mark it in the appropriate way and then return it to the provider.